olgatwerdowska/CostCountOnline/README.md

         > Block with graphs

-        > Block with registration of checks
+        > Block with the registration of checks

      - Functional
-        > Connect with database, get data and show this in blocks
+        > Connect with the database, get data and show this in blocks

-        > Add data in database
+        > Add data in the database

         > Filter data